 On 12 March 2014, the Faroe Islands came to an agreement with the EU and Norway on fishing rights for catching mackerel which lasted for five years and was extended by two more years in 2019.
 Since 2021 there has not been any agreement between the coastal countries (Norway, UK, EU, Iceland, Greenland and the Faroe Islands) on fishing mackerel.
-Therefore, in both 2021 and 2022 the Costal states have set their own mackerel quota.
-As the Faroese fleet is not allowed to fish mackerel in British waters, where the quality of the mackerel is higher and the fishing is more effective, both Norway and the Faroe Islands have set their own mackerel quota that is quite higher.
-In 2021 the pelagic ships spent longer time catching mackerel than when fishing in British waters, and in 2021 the total export value of mackerel was higher than in 2020.
+Therefore, in both 2021 and 2022 the Coastal States have set their own mackerel quota.
+Due to the lack of an agreement, the quotas set by individual countries have been higher than recommended by the marine biologists at the International Council for the Exploration of the Sea (ICES)2.
+Total fishery of mackerel by the coastal countries is estimated to be 40% higher than recommended by ICES.
+There is a risk that potential quotas for mackerel may be lowered, if the costal countries enter into a new agreement on mackerel fishing.
+Such new agreement, may likely follow the recommendation made by ICES, and lead to a 40% reduction of the quotas.
+If no new agreement is signed, there is a risk that the continued fishery will cause overfishing and cause lower actual catches.
+In both scenarios, there is a risk for lower profits for the fishing industry and negatively impact current and future investments.